scientistnik/currencylib/README.md

 # currencylib

-Library for work with currency.com exchange write on JavaScript.
+Library for work with currency.com exchange write on TypeScript.

 ## How to install